sarahdobson/ficam-pacs/pages/pacs_intro.md

 * Determine facility risk
 * Select the appropriate PIV mechanism to use for authentication
-* Understande enterprise PACS and security functions
+* Understand enterprise PACS and security functions
-* Recognize PIV and PIV-I considerations
+* Recognize PIV and PIV-I considerations <!--Delete?
+(Removal of section recommended by LL.-->
 * Procure FIPS 201-approved products and services
-* Deploy a PACS
+* Deploy a PACS <!--Removal of section recommended by LL.-->